Representations of integers as sums of four polygonal numbers and partial theta functions: Sums of squares with congruence conditions and polygonal numbers

 In this section, we relate sums of polygonal numbers and sums of squares and give a relationship between $s_{r,M,\fbm\bm{\alpha}}$ and $s_{r,M,\fbm\bm{\alpha}}^*$.
 Without loss of generality, we pick the ordering $\alpha_j\geq \alpha_{j+1}$ for $j\in\{1,2,3\}$ in \eqref{eqn:genpolysum}.
 As noted in the introduction, we investigate sums of polygonal numbers via a connection with sums of squares satisfying certain congruence conditions.
 Writing

 one sees directly that

 Using \eqref{pml}, we have the generating function

 We restrict our investigation of solutions to \eqref{eqn:genpolysum} to the case $d=4$ and $\fbm\bm{\ell}\in\N_0^4$.
 We claim that most of the solutions to \eqref{eqn:genpolysum} come from solutions with $\ell_j\neq 0$, i.e., sums of precisely four polygonal numbers instead of at most four polygonal numbers.
+Indeed, the subset of solutions with one of the $\ell_j$ equal to zero solves a lower-dimensional equation of the same type.
 Defining $r_{m,\fbm\bm{\alpha}}^{+}(n)$ via the generating function